The Mystic Knights of the Oingo Boingo: History

 The Mystic Knights of the Oingo Boingo, formed in late 1972 by Richard Elfman, was a musical theater troupe in the tradition of Spike Jones and Frank Zappa, performing an eclectic repertoire ranging from Cab Calloway covers to instrumentals in the style of Balinese gamelan and Russian ballet music.
 The name was inspired by a fictional secret society on the Amos 'n' Andy TV series called The Mystic Knights of the Sea.
 Most of the members performed in whiteface and clown makeup, and a typical show contained music ranging from the 1890s to the 1950s, in addition to original material.
 This version of the band employed as many as 15 musicians at any given time, playing over 30 instruments, including some instruments built by band members.
-While this group performed live, it did not issue any recordings.
+The group under Richard's direction was almost exclusively known as a live act.
+While it never issued any recordings, a number of the group's songs of that period were recorded in demo form as early as 1974.
+Two of them, "Chedranian National Anthem" and a cover of Irving Berlin's "Monkey Doodle Doo" (from the Marx Brothers film The Cocoanuts), were aired on the Dr. Demento radio show in August and September of that year, marking the ensemble's first radio exposure.

 As Richard Elfman's interest shifted to filmmaking, he passed leadership of the band to younger brother Danny, who had recently returned from spending time in Africa playing violin and studying percussion instruments.
 They gained a following in Los Angeles, and appeared as contestants on The Gong Show in 1976, winning the episode they appeared on with 24 points out of a possible 30.
 The Gong Show presentation included an accordion, a purple dragon and a gaseous rocket-man.

 Later in 1976, The Mystic Knights of the Oingo Boingo released "You Got Your Baby Back", a doo-wop style novelty single about kidnapped heiress Patty Hearst.
 Both this track and the B-side "Ballad of the Caveman" were written and sung by Danny Elfman.
 The band featured in the 1976 Martin Brest film Hot Tomorrows performing the songs "St. James Infirmary" and "42nd Street".

+Under the younger Elfman's leadership, the troupe made a transition away from street theater into dedicated multimedia theatrical performance around 1977, performing in theaters and clubs around Los Angeles, which is depicted in the bulk of surviving video and audio footage.
+Musical performances were often augmented by humorous skits, costume changes, and projected short films and animations, including the original "Tender Lumplings", which was often shown in this period and would be revived many years later towards the end of Oingo Boingo's subsequent lifespan.